masamiy/DataStoryTelling/content/3-Narrative.md

 The financial benefit and potential profit of hosting electronic vehicle production in Australia or cheap maintenance on solar farms vs profit

 #### Success story by Bono (U2)
 Did you know that Bono was a strong advocate of AIDS support?
 He reached out to the American evangelical community by framing the AIDS problem with christianity view and got their support.
 How?
-There is a nice article [here](https://www.pbs.org/wgbh/pages/frontline/aids/interviews/bono.html).
+There is [a nice article] (https://www.pbs.org/wgbh/pages/frontline/aids/interviews/bono.html) to read.

 ### Activity time
 {% include figure.html img="learning-CC0.png" alt="Storyboarding" caption="activity time!" width="60%" %}